-A small percentage – estimated between 4 and 15% – of people are born with what are called tethered oral tissues.
+A small percentage of people — estimated between 4% and 15% — are born with what are called tethered oral tissues.
 This means a short, tight membrane of tissues connects, or tethers, the tongue or lip in such a way that it inhibits natural movement.
-This can cause problems with breastfeeding and, if untreated, with speech and function and a myriad of other concerns as serious as sleep apnea.
-However, a much larger percentage of people have posterior tongue-ties and have learned to compensate with other muscles instead of the tongue.
+If left untreated, this can cause problems with speech, function and a myriad of other concerns as serious as sleep apnea.
+A much larger percentage of people, however, have posterior tongue-ties and have learned to compensate with other muscles instead of the tongue.
 Therefore, most are not even aware of it.
-At Arlington Smile Center, Dr. Roca uses a light scalpel CO2 laser to sever this tight tissue with little to no bleeding and therefore little to no pain.
-This can be done for patients of any age, from newborn through adult.
+At Arlington Smile Center, Dr. Roca uses a LightScalpel® CO2 laser to sever this tight tissue with little to no bleeding and little to no pain.
+This can be done for patients of any age, from newborns through to adults.
 Before she can release your tongue- or lip-tie, she needs you to spend a good month strengthening your tongue in order to get your best results from the tongue-tie release.
 After the release, you are required to continue the oral myology she teaches you, to prevent the tongue-tie from reattaching.

 Super tight and skinny frenum you can barely see in the middle of the tongue.
 05/30/2019

 Patient came in for five-month check-up.
 We showed her how tight the frenum was again and the scar tissue that was forming, a thick white line down center and down the sides.
 10/15/2019

 This is an example of one of our lip-tie releases.
 This is how we show the parents that we need more stretching and why the one week post op is so crucial to avoid reattachment.

 What exactly is a tongue-tie?